 Earlier, I wrote a few pieces for a blog of Dr. Dobbs called Develop in the Cloud, mostly on app dev topics; and others for Internet Evolution.
+Those posts are gone to the sands of time too.

 - Top disruptive techs for 2008 (1/3/08)